anexpia/BufferEncoder/README.md

 * rbxenum_behavior ("compact" or "full") - Changes how enumitems are encoded, defaults to 'false'.\
 Exact details of what each type does are inside [this module](https://github.com/anexpia/BufferEncoder/blob/main/src/init.luau)
 * color3always6bytes (boolean) - Sets whether Color3s are always encoded as float16 values, defaults to **false**.
-* stringsalwayslengthbound (boolean) - Disables encoding strings as zero-terminated strings if enabled, defaults to **true**
-* referencebitsize (number: 8, 16, or 32) - Defines how many bits are used to save position of references in the table, defaults to **8**
 * serverclientsyncing (boolean) - Determines whether to sync EnumItems and custom values from server to client, defaults to **false**

 # License